Cray-HPE/docs-csm/operations/network/network_management_install_guide/backup_custom_config.md

 - default routes
 - any other customized config for this system

+This configuration will likely vary from site to site.
+This guide will cover the most common site setup.

  #### Backup site connection configuration
 You can find the site connections on the SHCD.
 ```